raccoon-lang/raccoon/docs/compiler/GC.md

     - Guarantees are broken if Raccoon code interoperates with non-Raccoon code.

-    - Objects shared between threads will need runtime fork-reference counting.
+    - Objects shared between threads will need runtime reference counting of forks.

     ##### HOW IT PREVENTS REFERENCE CYCLES